 Supporting action on climate

-To celebrate working with Double Fine Productions, we purchased 2500 trees through Ecologi, along with and 10 tonnes of carbon offsets, certified by Gold Standard.
+To celebrate working with Double Fine Productions, we purchased 2500 trees through Ecologi, along with 60 tonnes of carbon offsets, certified by Gold Standard.
 The trees are part of a large-scale habitat restoration project in Changalane, Mozambique.